-On assessment of the community aspirations (wants and needs) it was determined that the already defined strategic direction outlined in the Community Strategic Plan adopted in 2017 was still applicable.
+On assessment of the community aspirations (wants and needs) it was determined that the already defined strategic direction outlined in the Community Strategic Plan adopted in 2017 is still applicable.
 The broad categories of feedback included roads and other assets, the appearances of our towns and villages, tourism, economic development, specifically, increasing our population and housing availability and employment opportunities.
 It was recognised that we could improve on our previous consultation process during the production of the last Community Strategic Plan.
-With this in mind, additional consultation with individuals in the Youth demographic was conducted.
+With this in mind, we will be conducting ongoing consultation throughout the year in both a formal and informal capacity and across a wide demographic of our community to ensure that we are capturing the views of all of our residents.